What Does Kurt Cobain’s Mixtape Tell Us About Him?

 The Beatles – “A Day In The Life”

 Perhaps the biggest myth about Kurt Cobain is that he didn’t want to be famous.
 That’s crap.
 He totally wanted to be famous.
-He was the kind of person who, according to Michael Azerrad, sat in a car for hours waiting for “Love Buzz” to air on the radio, only to stop at a phonebox to request it himself.
+He was the kind of person who would sit in a car for hours waiting for “Smells Like Teen Spirit” to air on the radio and then have a tantrum when it did.
 He wanted to sell records without selling out.
 It makes total sense, then, that he hated Paul McCartney but fucking loved the Beatles.
 Although Nirvana came up through Seattle’s grunge scene, what set them apart from the Melvins, Mudhoney, Alice In Chains etc is that they took all the visceral aggression of grunge but restructured it into pop songs.
 Nirvana’s melodies, hooks, choruses…they’re all pure pop, and you can largely thank the Beatles for that.
 Having been handed down Beatles records from his aunts, their music became an early and lasting influence, partly because of its simplicity.
 He would later admit that he wrote “About A Girl” after spending three hours listening to Meet The Beatles!

 The Barbarians – “Are You a Boy or Are You a Girl?”